reduxframework/docs/docs/core-extensions/color-schemes.md

 ```

-While this is the most basic method, it can also become quite cumbersome should such calls need to be used multiple times throughout your theme.
+While this is the most basic method, it can also become cumbersome should such calls need to be used multiple times throughout your theme.
 The second way, a more efficient way is to set the `output` argument to true.
 Unlike the core Redux fields, this extension does not require the passing of any CSS selectors.
-All you need do is set the argument to true and the full CSS of selectors, elements, and values will be dynamically outputted within your theme's HTML.
+All you need to do is set the argument to true, and the full CSS of selectors, elements, and values will be dynamically outputted within your theme's HTML.

-The final method is to use the <a href="/redux-framework/advanced/updating-a-css-file-dynamically" title="Updating a CSS File Dynamically">CSS compiler</a> included with the Redux Framework.
+The final method is to use the [CSS compiler](/redux-framework/advanced/updating-a-css-file-dynamically) included with the Redux Framework.
 Again, the core Redux fields normally accept an array of CSS selectors to send to the compiler.
-This extension requires you only set the `compiler` argument to true.
+This extension requires you to only set the `compiler` argument to true.
 It will take care of the rest, delivering all the field's selector values, elements, and values in one string.
 What you do with that data via the compiler is up to you.

 ## Using Schemes
-The color scheme extension may be displayed in two different modes: Default mode which displays controls for saving, deleting, importing and exporting schemes, or simple mode which displays an array of color blocks and nothing else.
+The color scheme extension may be displayed in two different modes: Default mode, which displays controls for saving, deleting, importing and exporting schemes, or simple mode which displays an array of color blocks and nothing else.
 The following five features are only applicable when not using simple mode.
 In simple mode, the user will be unable to save, delete, import or export schemes.

 Please feel free to copy (and/or edit) these instructions for inclusion with your scheme documentation, so your users understand how the features work.
 We openly support the proper operation of the extension for the theme developer, but end users of your theme who contact us for 'how to' information will be directed to this page, or back to your support staff.

 ### Selecting Schemes
-On first load, the color scheme extension installs the default theme based on the defaults settings set up in the default array of the color scheme field array.
+On first load, the color scheme extension installs the default theme based on the default settings set up in the default array of the color scheme field array.
 The default scheme is permanent and cannot be deleted, although changes can be made to it and saved with different values.
 Resetting the section or resetting all via the Redux options panel will reset any changes to your default settings.

 Once new scheme layouts have been saved, they may be selected via the drop-down select box.
-You must click <i>Save Changes</i> before the newly selected scheme will be available for use within your theme.
+You must click _Save Changes_ before the newly selected scheme will be available for use within your theme.

 ::: warning NOTE
 Should you decide to make changes to your defaults in the color scheme field array, those changes will not be visible until the color scheme field is reset.
 :::

 ### Adding Schemes
-The easiest way to create a new scheme layout is to make any desired color changes to the default scheme, provide a new scheme name in the Name text box, then click <i>Add</i>.
-This will commit the new scheme to the database without affecting the color selection in the default scheme.
-Please bear in mind, even though the new scheme is selected in the drop-down selector, it will not be applied to the theme until <i>Save Changes</i> is clicked.
+The easiest way to create a new scheme layout is to make any desired color changes to the default scheme,
+provide a new scheme name in the Name text box, then click _Add_.
+This will commit the new scheme to the database without
+affecting the color selection in the default scheme.
+Please bear in mind; even though the new scheme is selected in the drop-down selector,
+it will not be applied to the theme until _Save Changes_ is clicked.

 ### Deleting Schemes
-To delete a scheme, select the theme to delete in the drop-down selector, and click the <i>Delete</i> button.
-After verifying if you really want to delete the scheme, the extension will remove the scheme from the database and reset the scheme table to the Default scheme.
+To delete a scheme, select the theme to delete in the drop-down selector, and click the _Delete_ button.
+After verifying if you really want to delete the scheme, the extension will remove the scheme from the database and reset the scheme table
+to the Default scheme.
 It will also remove the deleted schemes settings from the theme and reset the theme colors to the default scheme.

 ### Exporting Schemes
-Save a collection of schemes is as easy as clicking the <i>Export</i> button.
-Redux will download a JSON file of all scheme data to your hard drive (location may vary depending on how and where your browser downloads files).
-The file name will be in the following format: `redux_schemes_<opt_name>_<field-id>_<current-date>.json`.
-It is <strong>strongly</strong> recommended that the contents of the export file <strong>not</strong> be edited unless whomever is editing the file is familiar with the <a href="http://www.w3schools.com/json/">JSON format</a>.
+Save a collection of schemes is as easy as clicking the _Export_ button.
+Redux will download a JSON file of all scheme data to your hard drive
+(location may vary depending on how and where your browser downloads files).
+The file name will be in the following format:
+`redux_schemes_<opt_name>_<field-id>_<current-date>.json`.
+It is **strongly** recommended that the contents of the export file **not** be edited unless
+whoever is editing the file is familiar with [JSON format](http://www.w3schools.com/json/).
 Doing so could cause failure during import.

 ### Importing Schemes
-To import a collection of schemes into the color scheme field, begin by clicking the <i>Import</i> button.
-An 'Open' dialog will appear on the screen, prompting for the selection of a file with the `.json` extension.
-Select a previously exported color scheme file from the computer and click <i>Open</i>.
+To import a collection of schemes into the color scheme field, begin by clicking the _Import_ button.
+An 'Open' dialog will appear on the screen,
+prompting for the selection of a file with the `.json` extension.
+Select a previously exported color scheme file from the computer and click
+_Open_.
 Redux will import the saved settings from the export file into the color scheme field.
-Once complete, the browser will refresh itself so the imported data will be properly displayed.
+Once complete, the browser will refresh itself
+so the imported data will be properly displayed.

-<strong>NOTE:</strong> Any existing color scheme settings will be overwritten.
+**NOTE:** Any existing color scheme settings will be overwritten.

 ## Extended Classes
-Should the color selector and color picker popup styles not be to your liking, or should you want to match them with your theme, we've provided two classes, the `container` and `replacer` classes to make those changes.
-To activate these classes, the `use_extended_classes` argument in the `options` array must be set to `true`.
-On the next page load/refresh, the extension will add the `redux-color-schemes.css` file to your theme's directory.
+Should the color selector and color picker popup styles not be to your liking, or should you want to match them with your theme,
+we've provided two classes, the `container` and `replacer` classes to make those changes.
+To activate these classes, the `use_extended_classes` argument
+in the `options` array must be set to `true`.
+On the next page load/refresh, the extension will add the `redux-color-schemes.css`
+file to your theme's directory.
 This is necessary as the extension must enqueue the file specifically.
 We cannot use the native `styles.css` as it does not enqueue in the options panel.
-Also note then setting `use_extended_classes` to false will automatically remove that CSS file.
+Also note then setting `use_extended_classes` to false
+will automatically remove that CSS file.

 Inside `redux-color-schemes.css` you will find two classes. `redux-colorpicker-container` and `redux-replacer-container`.

-The Container class represent the color picker popup window, as shown below.
+The Container class represents the color picker popup window, as shown below.

 <span style="display:block;text-align:center">![](./img/color_schemes_picker.png)</span>

-By adding CSS selectors and elements to the container class, it's overall look and feel may be manipulated to your liking.
+By adding CSS selectors and elements to the container class, its overall look and feel may be changed to your liking.
 The following example demonstrates how to give the color picker container a purple background:

 ```css
 .redux-colorpicker-container {